 Ultimately, you can have all of the above and still not have a great tagline.
 Why?
 Because taglines are more than just clever poetry tricks.
 You know you have a good tagline when you can explain how it directly relates to your fiction and only your fiction.

 Anyone can just throw together a few epic sounding creative words: Dream.
 Live.
 Believe. or Soft Words for Strong Matters (see there?
 Contrasting elements between soft and strong).
-But if that clever little phrase doesn’t really encapsulate what makes you, your mission, and your Push (motivation/angle) unique, then it might as well not be there.
+But if that clever little phrase doesn’t really encapsulate what makes you, your mission, and your motivation/angle unique, then it might as well not be there.
 Better a less-clever tagline that resonates with your writing than a word gem that doesn’t really mean anything.

-However, if you can nail down a great tagline, then you have one more expression of your authentic self and vision to reach readers and allow them to see into your world.
+If you can nail down a great tagline, then you have one more expression of your authentic self and vision to reach readers and allow them to see into your world.
 And that is priceless.

 A good tagline invites your reader into your passion, your purpose, and your perspective as an author.